nirmaldeepponnada/CodeClauseInternshipProject1/README.md

 # CodeClauseInternshipProject1
-This project predicts the genres of movies based on their plot summaries and additional features using natural language processing (NLP) and machine learning.
-It involves preprocessing text data, extracting features with TF-IDF, and training a multi-label classification model with logistic regression to classify movies into multiple genres.
+### Summary of the Project Code
+1. **Customer Segmentation:**
+  * Cleans and preprocesses the online retail data.
+  * Computes Recency, Frequency, and Monetary values for customer segmentation.
+  * Applies K-Means clustering to create customer segments.

+2. **Sentiment Analysis:**

+  * Cleans and preprocesses customer review text.
+  * Uses TF-IDF for feature extraction.
+  * Trains a logistic regression model to classify reviews as positive or negative.